Q: Where are you “from?”

 For my immediate future, I am working on several new projects and have picked up where old ones left off, being halted when Fed clamped down on my life in 2013.
 Roulez Media has launched Hero Film Festival, a legacy project to Escaping Fed, one that shines light on films featuring “good people.”
 I guess this is, in a way, my effort to just get the “ick” of Fed off of me.
 I needed something positive and to leave more of an uplifting mark somewhere, after this six year journey to hell and back.

-I also lead Roulez Magazine, an editorial pet project that provides a voice for the Roulez Brands, as well as our primary retail store Chez Roulez, Crown Collection hospitality marketing and our newest brand, Outdoor Editions.
+I also lead Roulez Magazine, an editorial pet project that provides a voice for the Roulez Brands, as well as our primary retail store Chez Roulez, Crown Collection hospitality marketing and our other ventures.

 I think beyond current projects, I want to thrive within a realm of somehow gracing the world with goodness, versus challenging darkness.
 I need to do some uplifting work within the positive head space, where I exist now.
 That said, it is a balance of goodness, for my future.
 I cannot be too “fluffy,” as I’ve seen how dark things really get.
 I aim for a realistic fluffiness in my work, warmth, human compassion and thought provocation.